lqfGaara/AOPUiAdapter/README.md

 Whether you're still bothered about Android UI adaptation, don't bother anymore.
 Interview AOP programming plugins will solve your pain.
+In order to display the same effect on mobile phones with different resolutions.

 #### Usage
 1.Under the build. gradle file of the project：